-Senior Partner & Managing Director, Global Leader, Corporate Development Practice
+Senior Partner & Managing Director; Global Leader, Center for CFO Excellence

 The Art of Planning, which examines the ten principles driving best practices in corporate planning, is part of a publication series by BCG on CFO excellence.
 The Art of Performance Management looks at the critical components of a best-in-class performance management system and operating model.
 The Art of Risk Management discusses the ten principles that should govern an approach to risk management.

 Historically, corporate planning has been relatively straightforward for company leaders: assess the business environment; agree on objectives and the means for reaching them within the context of a relatively stable corporate strategy; set target revenues, costs, and time frames; and move on.
 Today, however, companies face new challenges that complicate the process and necessitate dynamic and very different planning strategies.
 In this new era of heightened economic volatility, planning becomes more, rather than less, relevant and critical.

 Since businesses face more aggressive competition than ever before and have to assume increasing risk, they need to prioritize their deployment of resources even more carefully and govern their wide-ranging global activities more diligently.
 Smart planning has never been as important as it is today.

 In this Focus, we delve into the changes and challenges that have altered the context in which companies must now undertake their planning.
 We break down the impact of external issues stemming from an increasingly complex—and less predictable—global economy.
 We also investigate company-specific internal problems, which include basic planning missteps, pseudoaccuracy, and poor time management—shortcomings whose root causes often run deep.
 These issues become even more important in an uncertain environment because they amplify the impact of external challenges.